manaakiwhenua/nzsluc/README.md

 <!-- Standardised land use information is needed to respond to New Zealand's environmental, cultural, social and economic challenges, including water quality, soil erosion, natural disaster planning and response, greenfield development, and more holistic concerns. -->

-A litany of land use classifications, and systems, have been developed for New Zealand with few, if any, having been broadly adopted.
+A litany of land use classifications have been developed for New Zealand, primarily drawing on the same (or very similar) public and commercial data.
+Few, if any, having been more widely adopted.
 One of the primary reasons for this outcome being each system is quite narrowly focused and uses data tightly coupled to that specific classification and/or application, without consideration of a broader perspective or context.

 We propose any New Zealand land use classification adhere to common principles, or a common framework, such that the objects being considered in the classification carry the same meaning across any instantiated output.
 This document is an initial draft of such a framework.